GooStats/GooStats/docs/README.md

 This framework has been utilized in Borexino and JUNO project.
 The physics result obtained with Borexino Module (closed source) has been presented in
 [TAUP 2017 poster](https://indico.cern.ch/event/606690/contributions/2591519/attachments/1499504/2334752/PosterTAUP_GPUfitter_v3.3.pdf)

+## Currently I'm working on Jenkins server to test it.